NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/terraform.md

 title: Terraform
 weight: 7
 meta:
-  description: Learn how to deploy a Cloudflare Tunnel using Terraform and our lightweight server-side daemon, cloudflared.
+  description: Learn how to deploy a Khulnasoft Tunnel using Terraform and our lightweight server-side daemon, cloudflared.
   title: Deploy Tunnels with Terraform
 ---